tenstorrent/tt-metal/docs/source/performance_measurement_tools/profiler.rst

 ================

 Any point on the device side code can be marked with a time marker.
 The markers are stored in a statically assigned L1 location.
-As part of tt_metal api ``LaunchKernel`` the markers are fetched from all the cores on the device.
+As part of tt_metal api ``LaunchProgram`` the markers are fetched from all the cores on the device.

-Because downloading profiler results from device through has high overheads, ``TT_METAL_DEVICE_PROFILER=1`` environment variable has to be set for ``LaunchKernel`` to perform the download.
+Because downloading profiler results from device through has high overheads, ``TT_METAL_DEVICE_PROFILER=1`` environment variable has to be set for ``LaunchProgram`` to perform the download.

 Default markers are present in device FW(i.e. ``.cc`` files) that mark kernel and FW start and end times.